hughescoding/myclassrepo/README.md

 My Class Repo
 Learning about repo!

-put directions here!
-ABout project, how to make it work, etc.
+Put directions here!
+About project, how to make it work, etc.